scottnmarkley/scottnmarkley.github.io/Projects/suburbs.md

      <figcaption>Source:<a href="https://parametric.press/issue-01/data-science-for-fair-housing/"><em> Parametric Press</em></a></figcaption>
  </p>

-More about this project can be found here:
+More on suburban Atlanta's gentrification and displacement initiatives can be found here:

 - Markley, S. & M. Sharma.
 (2016).
 [Gentrification in the revanchist suburb: the politics of removal in Roswell, Georgia.](https://www.jstor.org/stable/26233772) *Southeastern Geographer* 56(1): 384-408.
 - Markley, S. (2018).
 [Suburban gentrification?
 Examining the geographies of New Urbanism in Atlanta’s inner suburbs.](https://doi.org/10.1080/02723638.2017.1381534) *Urban Geography* 39(4): 606–30.